 Creating a funnel is straightforward.
-Let me walk you through the process:
+Here's the process:

 1. Create a report